CopernicaMarketingSoftware/Documentation/Yothalot/php-job.md

 jobs.
 A job holds the mapreduce algorithm, the input data and several performance settings.

-The most important member functions of Yothalot\Job are probably the ones with which you add input data to the job, and the method to start the job.
+The most important member functions of Yothalot\Job are the ones with which you add input data to the job, and the method to start the job.
 You can also set all sort of tuning parameters to make your job faster, or to reduce the amount of resources that your job takes.